jborlik/AdventOfCode2018/README.md

 * Day 3:  Used a class to store/parse data (via regex) for a rectangle.
 Used a numpy matrix to store values where the rectangles overlapped.
 Iterated through that large matrix a couple of times, although it was simplified with np.where.
 * Day 4:  Datetime for time differences, although this may have been overkill.
 Sort and iterate over an event log, keeping track of which minutes were spent sleeping by each individual guard.
+* Day 5:  Collapsing a (very long) string by matching letters, and then (part 2) collapsing it after removing each letter of the alphabet.
+I don't think that I implemented it in as time-efficient way as possible, as each "collapsing" took a couple of minutes.
+But, brute force worked for a non-competitive entry.